gis-ops/.github/profile/README.md

 Our core areas of expertise:

-- routing applications/libraries in the widest sense (co-maintainers of [Valhalla](https://github.com/valhalla/valhalla))
+- routing applications/libraries in the widest sense (we're co-maintainers of [Valhalla](https://github.com/valhalla/valhalla))
 - juggling OSM data and its wealth of analysis tools
 - QGIS plugin development
 - PostgreSQL/PostGIS/pgRouting